A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

 What is PCRA?

-How to enhance PCRA
+How to Enhance PCRA

 Hospitals ready to standardize PCRA throughout the entire construction process – from design review through handover – can begin by implementing best practices outlined in the four phases below.